 It's the quickest way to sample music on the Spotify app ever

-Tapping and dragging around a list or grid makes for a seamless way to get a sense of what each track is like, and moving through it quickly is reminiscent of spinning a dial on an AM/FM radio.
-Brief snippets of each song blur together, all that's missing is the static.
-It's by far the quickest way to sample music the app has ever offered.
+Tapping and dragging around a list or grid makes for a seamless way to get a sense of what each track is like, and moving through it quickly is reminiscent of spinning a dial on an AM / FM radio; brief snippets of each song blur together — all that's missing is the static.
+It's by far the quickest way to sample music that the app has ever offered.

 If a preview suits your taste, you swipe right to queue it up or left to save it to your collection.
 If you're listening to a song before you activate Touch Preview, you're dropped right back into the song where you left off when you lift your finger.
 The whole procedure is startlingly simple, and it is easy to believe Lennon when he says this will become a big part of how people eventually navigate the mobile version of Spotify.

 "Users who try this end up using it a lot.
 It becomes habit-forming."